That's how the Scots lived in Nova Scotia

 In the forge of Iona

-The blacksmith from Iona finally shows us how to make a spoon from a simple piece of metal.
-As a memento, he forges one of the rough nails with which some of the buildings in the village are held together.
-With him we finally learn what caused the dull trample that we noticed at the beginning of our visit to Iona: a massive cold-blooded horse gallops down the slope from the village church at full speed when he sees the blacksmith kicking out of his workshop.
-He just laughs and says: "He's waiting for his cuddles again."
+The blacksmith of Iona finally demonstrates how he makes a spoon from a simple piece of metal.
+As a souvenir, he forged me one of the rough nails that hold some of the buildings in the village together.
+With him we finally find out what caused the dull trampling that we noticed at the beginning of our visit to Iona: A massive cold-blooded horse is galloping at full speed down the slope from the village church when he sees the blacksmith emerging from his workshop.
+He just laughs and says: “He’s waiting for his cuddles again.”

 He pulls a sugar cube out of his pocket and hands it to the impressive steed.
 "He has known me since he was a foal and he still behaves as if he is a small, clumsy horse.
 He is not even aware of his strength. ”Says it, and the man turns around contentedly and with a sugar lump and beats up the mountain again with dull hoofs.